RichJames/RichJames.github.io/content/third-post.md

 11. git push origin content
 12. deactivate

 Of course, the workflow here could be simplified with some scripts, but I just created all this, so that is a refinement for later.
+I'll provide an update later when I do that.